 The situation becomes more complex in anisotropic media.
 The propagation vector k will be different for different directions within the material.
 This behavior is particularly common in crystals and is the basis for retardation plates, some beamsplitters, and other devices.

-The most general type of polarization is elliptical in which the electric field vector traces an ellipse in the plane of the wavefront.
+Types: The most general type of polarization is elliptical in which the electric field vector traces an ellipse in the plane of the wavefront.
 Special cases exist when the locus of points traced by the electric field are circules or lines.
 Lasers are often linearly polarized to facilitate beam control.
 Consider a plane wave propagating with a propagation vector k = kz.

 The locus of points for the electric field is an ellipse.
 There is no constraint on the magnitudes and phases except for the special cases mentioned below.